Memory Loss or Behavioral Changes (including MCI, MBI, Alzheimer’s disease, and dementia)

 We suspect someone might be experiencing “Mild Cognitive Impairment” (MCI) when they are finding it difficult to keep up with activities they have done for many years, due to changes in cognitive abilities, such as concentration, memory, understanding speech, orientation, planning and persistence.
 Memory difficulties are often the first changes that bring the difficulties to the forefront.

 It is important to be evaluated, because frequently a reversible cause can be found for the changes, the sooner the better.
-Sometimes the mild decline suggests there is a risk for future worsening, which may lead to dementia.
-It makes sense to do everything possible to maintain the brain’s health and adopt a healthy lifestyle in order not to accelerate the process.

 Alzheimer’s disease is the most frequent disease that causes cognitive decline that prevents a person from doing what they could do in the past or need to do currently.
 It is the most common cause of dementia.
 It usually leads to memory loss, difficulties understanding (“hearing”) what is being said or using language well, and to difficulties with orientation and planning.